eorev/webstore/README.md

     Phil is attempting to purchase a product on the site

     Phil's main barrier is that he is not sure if the product is the right one for him

+    -   Ryan (User)
+    Ryan is a father

+    Ryan is attempting to purchase a product for his daughter

+    Ryan is unaware of the current trends and would like suggestions on products